tommyswang/Data-Scrapper/Final Delivery/Documentation Directory/DesignDocument.md

 The web application would need to do the following:

+- App needs to be deployed to HDAP.
 - Form function needs to take in pdf type form file and convert to csv.
 - API function needs to take in patient ID and output and convert to csv.
 - PDF function needs to take in PDF file and convert tables into csv.